Stop to think about why we use animals

 “The World Peace Diet” by Will Tuttle

-“Earthlings, the Documentary” www.earthlings.com (free to view online on youtube)
+“Earthlings, the Documentary” www.earthlings.com (free to view online)